Sapient-Predictive-Analytics/dataportal/backtesting/backtesting.md

 Let's start with the most obvious question.

-## Why Bother with Backtesting Trading Strategies in the first place?
+## Why bother with backtesting trading strategies in the first place?

 Backtesting offers several benefits that make it an essential practice for both novice and experienced traders: